Kent, New York: Geography

 Kent is rugged and hilly, sitting atop the interior ridges of the Hudson Highlands some 60 mi north of New York City in the north central portion of Putnam County.
 It borders the towns of Philipstown and Putnam Valley to the west and southwest; Patterson to the east, and Carmel to the south.
 The northern town line is the border of the Dutchess County towns of East Fishkill and Pawling.

-Two state parks, Wonder Lake in the east and Fahnestock in the west, a portion of the Appalachian National Scenic Trail, and thousands of acres of open space under the permanent protection of the New York City Department of Environmental Protection, offer recreational opportunities.
+Two state parks, Wonder Lake in the east and Fahnestock in the west, a portion of the Appalachian National Scenic Trail, and thousands of acres of open space under the permanent protection of the New York City Department of Environmental Protection as part of the New York City water supply system's Croton Watershed, offer recreational opportunities.

-The town is home to a number of lakes which were once popular with summer residents but now have become year-round communities, including Sagamore Lake, Kentwood Lake, Lake Tibet, China Lake, Palmer Lake, and White Pond.
-Kent is also home to two reservoirs that are part of the New York City water supply system, with much adjacent land purchased by it for conservation through the Watershed Preservation Program.
-These include Boyds Corner and West Branch, with the latter being the east-of-Hudson terminus of the important Catskill/Delaware supply.
+The town is home to a number of lakes, which were once popular with summer residents but now have become year-round communities, including Sagamore Lake, Kentwood Lake, Lake Tibet, China Lake, Palmer Lake, and White Pond.
+Kent is also home to two reservoirs that are part of the New York City drinking water supply, with much adjacent land purchased by it for conservation through the Watershed Preservation Program.
+These include Boyds Corner and West Branch, with the latter being the east-of-Hudson terminus of the important Catskill Mountain-fed Delaware Aqueduct.

-Interstate 84 and the Taconic State Parkway pass through the town.
+East-West Interstate 84 in the east, and the North-South Taconic State Parkway in the west, pass through the town in opposite northern corners.